Skip to main content

 Calendar:Date template tag

-2. you want to find out information about a date that falls relative to some other date.
+• You want to calculate or display a date that is relative to another date.

-3. you need to turn date segments into a formattable date in your template (Calendar-related or not).
+• You need to convert date segments or variables into a formattable date inside a template (Calendar-related or otherwise).

 {exp:calendar:date}